BIRDSOpenSource/BIRDSOpenSource.github.io/overview/birds/bus-page.md

 lang: en
 ---

-# The BIRDS Bus
+# **The BIRDS Bus**

-## **3. Components of the BIRDS bus**
+## **Components of the BIRDS bus**
 <p>
   <img alt="birdsx-frame" src="/assets/images/birdsx-ext-assembly.png" width="45%">
 &nbsp;
   <img alt="birdsx-board-frame" src="/assets/images/birdsx-board-layout.png" width="45%">
 </p>

 A satellite bus is the main body and structural component of a satellite, where the payload and all scientific instruments are held.
 The BIRDS bus includes the following key components:

 * **On-Board Computer (OBC)**: Handles the satellite’s core computing needs.